junxit/us-congress-bills-110/bill.md

   >   - **(1)** *Authority* Notwithstanding any other provision of this section or section 1363, the Director may, after any flood-related disaster, establish by order interim flood elevation requirements for purposes of the national flood insurance program for any areas affected by such flood-related disaster.
   >   - **(2)** *Effectiveness* Such interim elevation requirements for such an area shall take effect immediately upon issuance and may remain in effect until the Director establishes new flood elevations for such area in accordance with section 1363 or the Director provides otherwise.

+- **(d)** *Updating upon request of community* Paragraph (2) of section 1360(f) of the National Flood Insurance Act of 1968 (42 U.S.C.
+4101(f)(2)) is amended by inserting before the period at the end the following: “, except that such a revision or update shall be made at no cost to the unit of government making the request if the request is being made to reflect repairs and upgrades to dams, levees, or other flood control projects under the jurisdiction and responsibility of the Federal Government”.

 ## § 23.
 Notification and appeal of map changes; notification of establishment of flood elevations

 Section 1363 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4104) is amended by striking the section designation and all that follows through the end of subsection (a) and inserting the following: